 - trains the AI/ML Entity using the selected training data , and

-- provides the training result (including the location of the trained AI/ML Entity, etc) to the AIMLT MnS consumer (s).
+- provides the training results (including the location of the trained AI/ML Entity, etc.) to the AIMLT MnS consumer (s).

 6.2.2.2 AI/ML training initiated by producer

-The AI/ML training may be initiated by the AIMLT MnS producer, for instance as result of evaluation of performance of the AI/ML model, based on the feedback received from the consumer, or when new training data describing the new network status/events are available.
+The AI/ML training may be initiated by the AIMLT MnS producer, for instance as a result of performance evaluation of the AI/ML model, based on feedback or new training data received from the consumer, or when new training data which are not from the consumer describing the new network status/events become available.

-When the AIMLT MnS producer decides to start the AI/ML training, the producer
+When the AIMLT MnS producer decides to start the AI/ML training, the producer performs the followings,

 - selects the training data,